xanderstevenson/word-of-the-day/README.md

 <h3 align="center">Create a Bot to Post the Message to the Webex Space</h3>

 So far you have your Webex Room and you have Python code to post messages to your room.
-But who will post the messages.
+But who will post the messages?
 That's where the bot comes in.

 Go to [Webex for Developers / My Apps](https://developer.webex.com/my-apps) and 'Create a New App' (You'll need to be logged in to do this).
 Choose 'Create a Bot'.
 Follow all the steps and create the bot.
 You'll then get a Bot Access Token.
 Save this as the TEAMS_ACCESS_TOKEN variable in the '~/.bashrc' file with the line export TEAMS_ACCESS_TOKEN="<Bot Access Token Goes Here>".
 Use the command 'source ~/.bashrc' to load the variable into the environment.
 You can check this worked with the command 'echo $TEAMS_ACCESS_TOKEN'.
 In my main module, chatops.py, you'll see the line 'access_token = os.environ.get("TEAMS_ACCESS_TOKEN").
 This sets it up so the bot is the one doing the posting in the Webex space.
 Cool, right?